tperol/ConvNetQuake/README.md

 This evaluate the accuracy on the windows of noise.

-For the evaluation procedure, there is no need to create a postive and negative folder.

 You can visualize the accuracy on the train and test set while the network is training.
-The accuracy for detection and for localization is implemented.
+The accuracy for detection and for location is implemented.
 Run

 ```shell
 tensorboard --logdir output/convnetquake/ConvNetQuake